 On September 15, 2017, Colombians were blessed with a Greek treat, as Sitaras opened the doors of his restaurant, Salonika.

 Who would ever dream that as you walk the streets of Bogotá, Colombia’s sprawling capital, that you would encounter an authentic taste of Greece?
 That is exactly what you find at the Greek immigrant’s restaurant.

 Greek community in Bogota

-Bogota, the capital of Colombia and a sprawling mega-city of almost 10 million inhabitants, is home to a grand total of approximately 150 Greek people.
+Bogota, the capital of Colombia and a sprawling mega-city of almost 10 million inhabitants, is home to a grand total of approximately 150 Greeks.

 However, most have become successful entrepreneurs in the food industry, adding a Greek touch to the rich gastronomic tradition of this Latin American country.

-Salonika offers locals the chance to experience fresh fast food with Greek and Mediterranean flair.
+Salonika offers locals the chance to experience fresh fast food with a Greek and Mediterranean flair.

 Greek food, especially souvlaki, is popular in Colombia